marius311/Cosmology.jl/README.md

 * The code is far more **readable**.
 These calculations shouldn't be a black box only a few experts understand.
 Julia is built to write clear scientific code (for example, the aforemention angular diameter distance calculation is roughly **10x fewer lines of code** than either CAMB or CLASS's, and still faster).
 A few specific things that really help:

     * **Unicode variable names**.
-This may seem silly but it makes a big differnce in reading code when you're familiar with the equations but not with the code-based.
-Julia has many more Unicode characters available than Python, so this works really well.
+This may seem silly but it makes a big differnce in reading code when you're familiar with the equations but not with the code-base.
+And Julia has many more Unicode characters available than Python, so this works really well.
 E.g., a code snippet:

         ```julia
         function add_derived!()